â€œThere are only two ways to live your life. One is as though nothing is a miracle. The other is as though everything is a miracle.â€

 They said it couldn’t be done.
-I was almost convinced myself that we weren’t going to have a rose garden at the Chicago Flower & Garden Show – in March – in bloom.
-Then Show Director, Tony Abruscato and I sat down with Weeks Roses Sales Manager, Karen Kemp-Docksteader at the Independent Garden Show last August.
+Almost convinced myself that we weren’t going to have a blooming rose garden at the Chicago Flower & Garden Show – in March – at Navy Pier in Chicago, Show Director, Tony Abruscato and I never gave up.
+We scheduled a meeting with Weeks Roses Sales Manager at the time, Karen Kemp-Docksteader at the Independent Garden Show August of 2013.

 Then Star Roses and Plants, Vice President License and New Business Development, Jacque Ferare and his team that include Tim Wood and Kyle McKean said that their company would also provide Star Roses and force all of the roses into bloom at their greenhouses in Michigan.
 The next thing you know Tony had brilliant Landscape Architect, Scott A Mehaffey with a design for the garden.
 Sprinkle in some magic dust from folks like Matthias Meilland from the most distinguished, oldest family of roses in the world and things begin to bloom.

 Scott requested that creative rosarian genius Nathan Beckner of Gethsemane Gardens take a leading role with this project.
 This man talks to roses and they obey.
 I know this to be true.
-Nathan engaged Ted’s Greenhouse to force his roses that include some of the most beautiful David Austin Roses I have ever seen.
+Nathan engaged Ted’s Greenhouse to force his roses that include some of the most beautiful David Austin Roses.
 Nathan’s David Austin ‘Shropshire Lad’ captured everyone’s heart as it swept over the arbor, a magical sight for Illinoisans winter weary eyes.
-To know Nathan Beckner is to love him.
+Nathan Beckner worked almost every hour of the show as a docent and kept the roses at their peak while we deadheaded and watered them along with our volunteers from the American Rose Society.

 The American Rose Society (ARS) worked with me at record speeds, accomplishing coverage of volunteer Consulting Rosarians for the entire show to answer any questions the public might have about roses.
 Analytic Director for Mesa Boogie, Michael Fox provided me with the solution for tracking our volunteers.
 Thank-you Michael.
 And we have to thank Jolene Adams, Pat Shanley and Jeffrey Ware of the American Rose Society for providing material and sending Laura Seabaugh and her close friend Yvonne Matherne who worked at the show right beside me as crowds filled our rose garden throughout the show.
 ARS President, Jolene Adams was the first person I asked if she thought this project was feasible.
 She was my behind the scenes coach and a cheerleader every step of the way.
 ARS, Vice President Pat Shanley is the most generous, fast acting, get things done person I’ve ever seen working through and with Jeffry Ware and Laura Seabaugh to make things happen.